-If your child has symptoms that suggest he or she may have a tumor, the doctor will get a complete medical history, focusing on the symptoms and when they began.
+If your child has symptoms that suggest a brain or spinal cord tumor, the doctor will get a complete medical history, focusing on the symptoms and when they began.
 The doctor will also do a neurologic exam to check your child’s brain and spinal cord function, if possible.
-Depending on the child’s age, the exam may test reflexes, sensation, muscle strength, vision, eye and mouth movement, coordination, alertness, and other functions.
+Depending on the child’s age, the exam may test reflexes, sensation, muscle strength, vision, eye and mouth movement, coordination, balance, alertness, and other functions.

-If the results are abnormal, your child’s doctor may refer you to a neurologist (a doctor specializing in nervous system diseases) or a neurosurgeon (a surgeon specializing in nervous system diseases), who will do a more detailed exam and order other tests.
+If the results are abnormal, your child’s doctor may refer you to a neurologist (a doctor specializing in medical treatment of nervous system diseases) or a neurosurgeon (a surgeon specializing in nervous system diseases), who will do a more detailed exam and might order other tests.

 Your child’s doctors may order one or more imaging tests.
 These tests use x-rays, strong magnets, or radioactive substances to create pictures of internal organs such as the brain and spinal cord.
 The pictures may be looked at by doctors specializing in this field (neurosurgeons, neurologists, and neuroradiologists) as well as by your child’s primary care doctor.

-Magnetic resonance imaging (MRI) or computed tomography (CT) scans are used most often for brain diseases.
-These scans will show a brain tumor, if one is present, in almost all cases.
-Doctors can often also get an idea about what type of tumor it might be, based on how it looks on the scan and where it is in the brain.
+Magnetic resonance imaging (MRI) and computed tomography (CT) scans are used most often for brain diseases.
+These scans will show a brain or spinal cord tumor, if one is present, in almost all cases.
+Doctors can often also get an idea about what type of tumor it might be, based on how it looks on the scan and where it is in the brain (or spinal cord).

 Magnetic resonance imaging (MRI) scan

 MRI scans are very good for looking at the brain and spinal cord and are considered the best way to look for tumors in these areas.
-The images they provide are usually more detailed than those from CT scans (described below).
-But they do not image the bones of the skull as well as CT scans and therefore may not show the effects of tumors on the skull.
+MRI images are usually more detailed than those from CT scans (described below).
+But they do not image the bones of the skull as well as CT scans and therefore might not show the effects of tumors on the skull.

-MRI scans use radio waves and strong magnets instead of x-rays, so they do not expose the child to radiation.
-The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into a very detailed image of parts of the body.
-A contrast material called gadolinium may be injected into a vein before the scan to better see details.
+MRI scans create detailed images using radio waves and strong magnets instead of x-rays, so they do not expose the child to radiation.
+A contrast material called gadolinium may be injected into a vein before the scan to help see details better.

 MRI scans can take a long time – often up to an hour.
-Your child may have to lie inside a narrow tube, which is confining and can be distressing, so sedation is sometimes needed.
-Open MRI machines may be another option, though they may result in less detailed images.
+Your child may have to lie on a table that slides inside a narrow tube, which is confining and can be distressing.
+The test also requires a person to stay still for several minutes at a time.
+Some children might need medicine to help them relax or even be asleep during the test.
+Open MRI machines may be another option, though they might result in less detailed images.
 The MRI machine makes loud buzzing and clicking noises that your child may find disturbing.
 Some places provide headphones or earplugs to help block this noise out.

-Magnetic resonance angiography (MRA): This special form of MRI may be done to look at the structure of the blood vessels in the brain.
+Magnetic resonance angiography (MRA): This special form of MRI may be done to look at the blood vessels in the brain.
 This can be very useful before surgery to help the surgeon plan an operation.

 Magnetic resonance spectroscopy (MRS): This test is like an MRI, except it measures the radio wave interactions with different chemicals in the brain.
 MRS highlights some features of brain tumors that may not be seen clearly with MRI.
 It creates graph-like results called spectra (but crude images can also be created).
 This might give clues to the type of tumor, but in most cases a biopsy of the tumor is still needed to get an accurate diagnosis.
 MRS can also be used after treatment to help determine if an area that still looks abnormal on another test is remaining tumor or if it is more likely to be scar tissue.